amcgready/BeatMapper/README.md

 ---

+## 🤖 AI Models

+BeatMapper uses several AI models for audio processing:

+- **Beat Detection Model**: Identifies downbeats and rhythm patterns
+- **Drum Part Separation Model**: Isolates drum parts from mixed audio
+- **Pattern Recognition Model**: Detects common drum patterns and fills
+- **Difficulty Estimator**: Estimates appropriate difficulty levels

+On first run, these models will be downloaded automatically (~300MB).
+They are cached for subsequent use.

+---

 ## 📝 Notes

 - **FFmpeg** must be installed and available in your system PATH for audio processing.
 - All generated files are saved in the `output/` directory.
 - For local use only; no authentication required.
+- It's recommended to "Clear All" beatmaps after importing to Drums Rock to free up disk space.
 - For best results, use high-quality MP3s with clear drum tracks.
+- AI processing may take 1-3 minutes depending on song length and complexity.

+---

+## ⚠️ Error Handling

+BeatMapper includes comprehensive logging and error reporting:

+- Check the `beatmapper.log` file in the backend directory for detailed server logs.
+- The UI displays user-friendly error messages when issues occur.
+- If you encounter problems, check common issues:
+  - FFmpeg not installed or not in PATH
+  - Insufficient disk space
+  - Invalid or corrupted MP3 files
+  - Network issues between frontend and backend
+  - AI model download failures

 ---